universal-packages/universal-documentation/docs/tutorials/todo-list/express-controllers.md

 # Express Controllers

-Its time to create our actual API endpoints, to create, mark as complete and delete our todo items.
+It's time to create our actual API endpoints to create, mark as complete, and delete our todo items.
 We will create a new controller to handle these actions.

 ## Core Express Controllers